 - Preheat the oven to 400 degrees and butter two deep ramekins.
 Place them on a baking tray lined with foil (in case the crisps bubble over).

 - Pit the cherries by using a cherry pitter and slice in half.
 If you don't have a cherry pitter, slice the fruit in half and remove the pit by hand.

 - Place an even amount of pitted cherries into each ramekin.

 - In a small bowl, combine the butter, sugars, salt, vanilla, flour and oats.
 Mix by hand and thoroughly combine.

-- Crumble the dough over the tops of the ramekins.
+- Crumble the dough over the tops of the deep ramekins.

 - Bake for about 30 minutes until the crisp is golden brown and the cherries are bubbling.

 - Allow the crisps to cool for about 15-20 minutes.

 - Pour the cold whipping cream into a bowl.
 Beat with a hand mixer until soft peaks form.
 Add the powdered sugar and beat until stiff.

 - Dollop a generous amount on top of each ramekin.